Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 Pick a **destination**: a city connected to your traveler's current city, with a free movement slot.

 * Cross out your traveler and draw it inside a slot at your destination.
-* You receive **two balloons**.
-You may, however, only pick types that are connected to your destination.
-(Draw them in your inventory.)
 * If you traveled over a claimed route (from someone else), the owner is **rewarded**.
-In this rulebook, "rewarded" always means that somebody may pick one balloon of choice _or_ add one extra inventory space.

-Other players may "profit" from your turn.
-They pick one of the balloon types you received and also receive that.
-You may, however, only "profit" _once per round_.
+* Add **two balloons** to your inventory.
+You may, however, only pick types from routes that are connected to your destination.
+* If the type you picked belongs to a claimed route (from someone else), the owner is **rewarded**.

-If no free movement slot exists, or your inventory is full, you cannot move anymore.
+If no free movement slot exists on a connected city, you cannot move anymore.

 @TODO: IMAGE